Aquilegia Growth and Care Guide

 Is Aquilegia Annual or Perennial?

 Over the years, I’ve trialed many Aquilegia varieties to find the best options for different garden styles and conditions.
-Here are my top picks:
+There is only one top pick:

-Aquilegia, or Columbine, is a hardy perennial that brings elegance and charm to gardens with minimal effort.
-Known for its intricate flowers and fern-like foliage, it thrives in a variety of settings with the right care.
-These low-maintenance plants are perfect for woodland gardens, borders, or mixed perennial beds.
+Aquilegia is a hardy perennial that thrives in a variety of settings with the right care.
 By following these simple guidelines, you can ensure your Aquilegia plants flourish year after year.

 Planting Aquilegia